Frequently Asked Questions (FAQs)

 What kind of work does the Foundation support to advance environmental justice?

-We support environmental justice work that:
+We expect to make 4-5 new grants in 2025 to support environmental justice work that:

-- Develops and implements long-term solutions that protect both ecosystems and public health
+- develops and implements long-term solutions that protect both ecosystems and public health

 What is a Program Related Investment (PRI)?